tableau/tableau-document-schemas/CONTRIBUTING.md

 The intent and goal of open sourcing this project is to increase the contributor and user base.
 However, only Salesforce employees will be given `admin` rights and will be the final arbitrars of what contributions are accepted or not.

-# Issues, requests & ideas

-Use GitHub Issues page to submit issues, enhancement requests and discuss ideas.

-### Bug Reports and Fixes
+# Issues & Bug Reports

--  If you find a bug, please search for it in the [Issues](https://github.com/tableau-document-schemas/issues), and if it isn't already tracked, [create a new issue](https://github.com/tableau-document-schemas/issues/new).
-Fill out the "Bug Report" section of the issue template.
-Ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
-Even if an Issue is closed, feel free to comment and add details, it will still be reviewed.
+Before submitting an issue or bug report, search the **Issues** category of the [Discussions](./discussions) page.
+If the issue or bug hasn't been reported, create a new **Issues** discussion.
+Ensure your description is clear and has sufficient instructions to be able to reproduce the issue or bug.
--  Issues that have already been identified as a bug (note: able to reproduce) will be labelled `bug`.
--  If you'd like to submit a fix for a bug, [send a Pull Request](#creating_a_pull_request) and mention the Issue number.
-  -  Include tests that isolate the bug and verifies that it was fixed.

-### New Features
+Note: The traditional GitHub **Issues** *page* for this repository is hidden.
+It can still be reached through some effort, but it isn't fully functional, and you can't create issues or bug reports from that page.
+Use the [Discussions](./discussions) page.

+# Enhancement Requests
--  If you'd like to add new functionality to this project, describe the problem you want to solve in a [new Issue](https://github.com/tableau/tableau-document-schemas/issues/new).
+ If you'd like to add new functionality to this project, describe the problem you want to solve in a new post to the [Discussions](./discussions) page.
--  Issues that have been identified as a feature request will be labelled `enhancement`.
--  If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
-In some cases, `enhancement`s may not align well with the project objectives at the time.

-# Issues
+# Discussions

-We use GitHub issues to track public bugs.
-Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.
+Use the [Discussions](./discussions) page to get public help, ask questions, and discuss the schema and its usage.